freenas/freenas-docs/userguide/system.rst

 #endif truenas

-.. note:: encrypted volumes will not be displayed in the "System dataset pool" drop-down menu.
+.. note:: encrypted volumes will not be displayed in the :guilabel:`System dataset pool` drop-down menu.

 The system dataset can optionally be configured to also store the system log and :ref:`Reporting` information.
 If there are lots of log